johnboiles/projects/plumbing.md

 # Plumbing Refactor

-My house was built in 1927 and still had galvanized steel pipes possibly from the original construction under the house.
+My house was built in 1927 and still had galvanized steel pipes possibly from the original construction.
 Galvanized pipes rust on the inside, impeding water flow.
-Sometimes the rusty bits break off, get stuck in plumbing fixtures, and further impede flow until you take the fixture apart and clean them out.
-Also because of the thermal mass of the galvanized pipes, along with the traditional trunk-and-branch layout (large main water pipes with smaller pipes going to individual fixtures), it would take >60s for the master bathroom shower to get hot, wasting a ton of water every time we showered.
+Sometimes the rusty bits break off, get stuck in plumbing fixtures, and further impede flow until you take the fixture apart and clean it out.
+Also because of the thermal mass of the heavy pipes, along with the traditional trunk-and-branch layout (large main water pipes with smaller pipes going to individual fixtures), it would take >60s for the master bathroom shower to get hot, wasting a ton of water every time we showered.

 I wanted to replace these with more modern PEX-A plumbing.
-Goals of this project were
+Goals of this project were:

 * Increase water pressure throughout the house
 * Decrease regular maintenance (no more rusty bits!)
 * Get hot water to the back of the house faster

-Thankfully a prior remodel had replaced the pipes in the walls with PEX-B to all the fixtures, so I didn't need to rip any walls open, I just needed to relpace all the pipes in the crawl space.
+Thankfully a prior remodel had replaced the pipes in the interior walls with PEX-B to all the fixtures, so I didn't need to rip any walls open, I just needed to replace all the pipes in the crawl space below the house.

 As a bonus I also added an expansion tank (to prevent high pressure as the water expands when heating) and a [Moen Flo](https://www.moen.com/flo) to monitor flow and pressure.